zhumingcheng697/BackstopJS-Test/journal.md

 ### Tuesday: September 8, 2020 (3 hours)

-- Added the functionality to start approving all scenarios from a specific scenario (uses the same logic of choosing scenario by index or by name in manual mode) by typing `approve all` into the console
+- Added the functionality to start approving all scenarios from a specific scenario (using the same logic of choosing scenario by index or by name in manual mode) by typing `approve all` into the console

+    > Under the special case of running `approve all`, contrary to earlier claims, the `backstop approve` command will always be run even if no necessary reference and/or test files exist and `backstop reference` or `backstop test`is run first

+- Added the functionality to resume auto approvals when the user pauses it by typing anything during the run

 - Fixed several bugs that only arise under special cases like single-scenario files or when auto run is paused when running at the last scenario